 If you’re exploring bugging out options, chances are you’re becoming a little nervous about the direction the world is heading.

 Deciding whether to bug out or bug in is a personal choice.
 Yet, if you decide to bug out you must consider how you’ll travel.

 A bug out vehicle can help you with this.
-It’s a mode of transportation which has been specifically chosen to navigate through the challenges which may be presented during such a time.
+It’s a mode of transportation that has been specifically chosen to navigate through the challenges which may be presented during such a time.

 It has been maintained properly to be able to perform as it should during such a trek, and it has been stocked with supplies to give you the greatest chance of arriving safely at your bug out location.

 A bug out vehicle can be one of the most important parts of your bug out plan.

 Some people have the means to purchase the perfect vehicle to get them to a bug out location, but what if you aren’t one of those people?

 Will your car work and serve its purpose?
 The simple answer is yes.
 However, there are a few goals you’d hope your vehicle could meet.